ibm-cloud-docs/databases-for-postgresql/read-replica.md

 Upon promotion, the read-only replica terminates its connection to the leader and becomes a stand-alone {{site.data.keyword.databases-for-postgresql}} deployment.
 The deployment can start accepting and executing read and write operations, backups are enabled, and it is issued its own admin user.
 A new data member is added so the deployment becomes a cluster with two data members.
 This increases the cost as it is billed at the same per member consumption rate, but the deployment has two members instead of one.

+When promoting a read-only replica, you have the option to skip the initial backup that would normally be taken upon promotion.
+Skipping the initial backup means that your replica becomes available more quickly, but there is no immediate backup available.
+You can start an on-demand backup once the promotion process is complete.

 Once a read-only replica is promoted to an independent deployment, it is not possible to revert it back to a read-only replica or have it rejoin a leader.

 ## Read-only Replica Users